 - Garden of Life prenatals, which are raw and whole foods based.
 Use the coupon KS10 for 10% off!
 They include the 800 mcg folic acid, as well as iron from real foods, not rocks, a probiotic, and ginger to combat the morning sickness.
 First trimester, I just took the Garden of Life vitamins and the prescription every other day.
 Just making it up as I went along!

 - Fermented cod liver oil (FCLO)– we started taking this in the fall, and even though I can’t explicate any benefits for me personally, I’m still trusting that it’s good for me and baby.
+(FCLO is no longer irrefutably trustworthy, so do your research!)

 - Krill oil – I received this sample and am happy to have more omega-3s.
 Some days I just don’t get around to taking FCLO – laziness, I suppose, and the fact that we’re always running out of spoons.
 Sometimes I just like to have a pill to swallow.